Home » Chicago » Peoria Zoo Tickets

 It has six species groupings that are all preserved in artificial natural environments.

-Some of these animals are red river pigs, giraffes, lions, Colobus monkeys, and giraffes.
+Some of these animals are red river pigs, giraffes, lions, and Colobus monkeys.

 Asian Trail